 ATVs (all-terrain vehicles) are defined as self-propelled, recreational vehicles with four or more wheels designed to be driven off-road on land, snow and ice.
 Ontario is a hotspot for ATV adventures because we have so many breath-takingly beautiful trails for recreational vehicle use.
-Many people enjoy their ATVs at the cottage or for exploring the bountiful nature Ontario has to offer, but not everyone is aware that ATV insurance is mandatory on many of our Ontario trails.
+Many people enjoy their ATVs at the cottage or for exploring the beautiful nature Ontario has to offer, but not all ATV owners are aware that ATV insurance is mandatory on many of our Ontario trails.
 The experienced brokers at Morison Insurance can provide you with the protection you need and tailor an ATV insurance policy that suits your specific needs.

 If you plan to use your ATV to cross public roads or to use it on public property such as the many beautiful trails around Ontario, you legally need ATV Insurance.
 If your ATV use strictly stays on private property, then insurance is not legally mandatory—but it is highly recommended.
-One accident can bring economic hardship if you aren't properly covered.
+One accident or other event can bring economic hardship if you aren't properly covered.
+When you combine that with the fact that no matter how many precautions you take, or how well you follow safety tips, there’s always the chance something bad can happen, Ontario ATV insurance becomes a recommended purchase for everyone using an all-terrain vehicle.

-Ontario ATV insurance applies to a range of similar recreational vehicles, including:
+Ontario ATV insurance applies to a range of similar recreational off road vehicles, including:

 Regardless of how careful and cautious you are, accidents can happen.
 If you are involved in an at-fault accident that causes someone else to become injured or their property to be damaged, the mandatory third-party liability insurance coverage on your ATV insurance policy will protect you from serious financial losses.
 Your insurance provider will cover third-party expenses such as medical bills, funeral costs and repair or replacement for damaged property in situations where you are liable for injury, death or property damage.
 Should legal action be brought against you, your coverage may also provide funds to cover legal defense fees and settlement costs.
 There are two key varieties of third-party liability coverage for Ontario ATV insurance: